An official website of the United States government

 Report Description

-This quarterly report provides an overview of the operations of the City of Chicago Office of Inspector General from October 1 – December 31, 2023, and includes information required by the Municipal Code of Chicago.
+This quarterly report provides an overview of the operations of the City of Chicago Office of Inspector General (OIG) from January 1, 2024, through March 31, 2024, and includes information required by the Municipal Code of Chicago.